DefNotAvg/SpotifyFavorites/README.md

        "username": "yap8b0pkw7hdeqbfydk2cyj0a", # Obtained from https://www.spotify.com/us/account/overview
        "playlistId": "58iW4JvNgkpt9ezuuC3TC7", # Obtained from back-half of playlist URL (Ex: https://open.spotify.com/playlist/5GUwELpSDAMqIEqfdJmozJ)
        "scope": "playlist-modify-public", # Authorization scope for modifying the aforementioned playlistId (playlist-modify-public or playlist-modify-private)
-       "lookbackDays": 14 # Maximum number of days ago a song was released to be a part of the playlist }
+       "lookbackDays": 14, # Maximum number of days ago a song was released to be a part of the playlist "explicit": true # true if explicit songs should be included and preferred to their clean counterpart, false to avoid explicit tracks altogether
+   }
    ```
 6. Run main.py